jpmikkers/Baksteen.Extensions.DeepCopy/README.md

 - to improve locality of reference, process the 'fast' dimensions or multidimensional arrays in the __inner__ loops
 - use a compiled lamba expression to call MemberwiseClone

+## How to use:

+    using Baksteen.Extensions.DeepCopy;
+    ...
+    var myobject = new SomeClass();
+    ...
+    var myclone = myobject.DeepCopy()!;    // creates a new deep copy of the original object

+Note: the exclamation mark (null-forgiving operator) is only required if you enabled nullable referency types in your project

 ## Contributors:
 - Alexey Burtsev (original deep copy code)
 - Wouter Groeneveld (unit tests & XElement copy)